Edward Youde: Hong Kong governorship

-Youde was Hong Kong's only Welsh Governor was widely liked for his kindly demeanour and greatly admired for his formidable erudition.
+Youde was Hong Kong's only Welsh Governor.
+He was widely liked for his kindly demeanour and greatly admired for his formidable erudition.
 In an editorial following his death, the Chinese-language Ming Pao newspaper compared him to Zhuge Liang, a chancellor of the state of Shu Han during the Three Kingdoms period, who had 'pledged to work diligently on state affairs until death.'
 Youde was known for his love of Chinese literature and Chinese language.
 He once claimed he read several Chinese newspapers every day when he had breakfast.

 Death and state funeral

 During a visit to Beijing, Youde suffered a fatal heart attack in the British Embassy in the early hours of 5 December 1986, while asleep.
 He was the only Governor of Hong Kong to die in office.